bcaul/Artemis-III-AI-Simulator/readme.md

-# ARTEMIS III: Drone Control via Hand Gestures
+# ARTEMIS III: Drone Control Simulator via Hand Gestures

+This is an adaptation of the [Artemis III AI Vision](https://github.com/UoM-Robotics-Society/Artemis-III-AI-Vision).
+It allows the commands for the drone to be simulated in Unreal Engine 4.27 using Airsim.

 This project enables a Parrot Bebop drone to be controlled via hand gestures using a live video feed and hand tracking through MediaPipe.
 The hand gestures are recognized and translated into commands for the drone, allowing for intuitive drone control.
 The project is adapted from [Kazuhito00's hand gesture recognition](https://github.com/kinivi/hand-gesture-recognition-mediapipe).